Twitting, mountain views and lions

 Check out this sunrise that morning too!

 Just down the road part of the Central Pride of lions were making their way in search of their next meals.
 Four stunning male lions accompanied by two lionesses walked down the road directly towards my bakkie.
-I pulled over to the side of the road, rolled all the windows up (safety first) minus a crack just big enough to fit my camera through and snapped away as they made their way closer and closer.
+I pulled over to the side of the road and snapped away on my camera as they made their way closer and closer.

-The leading female, who was heavily pregnant, simply strolled past the bakkie as if we weren’t even there with her swollen belly gently swaying back and forth with each step.
+The leading female, who was must have had a litter of cubs somewhere (you can tell by the lactation stains on her teats from suckling cubs), simply strolled past the bakkie as if we weren’t even there with her huge belly gently swaying back and forth with each step.
 She was followed by a younger female who paused a moment to rub at an itch on her nose before seeming to even notice us for the first time.
 She glanced up and down the bakkie before deciding we were not very interesting and, too, continued on her way.

 Two of the males also strolled directly past us within such close proximity I could SMELL them.
 Anyone who has worked with lions in a zoo knows that smell quite well.
 For the rest of you, a lion smells like a musky and very dirty house cat who has been playing up in the attic all day with a pinch of that familiar cat urine smell and mixed with a touch of old meat that lingers on their breath.
 Lovely, hey?
 Smells aside (well, actually included since they just added to the experience), it was an incredible morning of camera checks.
 Have I mentioned how much I love my job?